mattcone/markdown-guide/_tools/ghost.md

 <img src="/assets/images/tools/ghost.png" class="img-fluid" alt="Ghost blog editor">

-There are a couple minor compatibility issues noted below, but generally speaking, Ghost has solid Markdown support.
+There are a couple minor compatibility issues noted below but, generally speaking, Ghost has solid Markdown support.
 The live editor is fairly intuitive and seems like a good choice for bloggers.
 Copying and pasting Markdown-formatted text into the editor works the way you'd expect it to.

 ### Ghost Markdown Support